kateolmstead/rest-api-client/README.md

             <td>Yes</td>
             <td>64-bit double</td>
             <td>
                 The amount of <em>currencyTypeN</em> involved in this transaction.
 At least, one currencyValueN parameter is required.
-The value of the <em>currencyValueN</em>  parameter should be positive in all cases except for when the type of the transaction is CurrencyConvert; in that case, the value for the currency the player is spending should be negative.
+The value of the <em>currencyValueN</em>  parameter should be positive in all cases except for when the type of the transaction is CurrencyConvert; in that case, the value for the currency the user is spending should be negative.
             </td>
             <td><code>tvN</code></td>
         </tr>